-With nearly 25 years in the writing and publications biz, Susan Diemont-Conwell’s story began on the great plains of Nebraska.
+With more than 25 years in the writing and publications biz, Susan Diemont-Conwell’s story began on the Great Plains of Nebraska.
 With her trusted Bic ballpoint pen in hand and a yellow canary pad before her, Susan penned essay upon essay lamenting the pains of her teenage existence.
 After a very tortured senior-year move to Houston, Texas, Susan joined the journalism staff at her suburban high school, where the now disaffected youth continued to complain of her very spoiled upbringing in editorial writings for the school paper.
 At the University of Texas at Austin, Susan channeled these passionate ramblings in the form of literary commentary, and after several years of post-college wanderings, entered the world of writing and communications consulting where she has been ever since.

 The still-passionate writer looks for the heart of every story assignment to pen articles that move and inspire.
 Though she thrives on creating human interest pieces, Susan is a self-professed science geek.
 She loves interviewing technical experts and translating a complicated process or technology in a way that can be understood by those who don’t have a Ph.D., P.E. or an M.D. behind their name.